How to Apply to the Master of Library & Information Science Program

 - Referee Information

 Applicants are required to enter the names and contact information (including e-mail address) of two academic referees (academic referees are people who have taught the applicant in a university degree credit course) into the online application.
-If several years have passed since the applicant attended university, references from supervisors in professional employment may be substituted.
-Once the application is submitted, each referee will receive a request via e-mail within 24 - 48 hours to complete an electronic recommendation form on the applicant’s behalf.
+If several years have passed since the applicant attended university, references from supervisors in professional employmentmay be substituted.
+Within 24 hours of the time the applicant enters the referee information into the application, each referee will receive a request via e-mail to complete an electronic recommendation form on the applicant’s behalf.
 A link to the form will be included in the e-mail.
 The applicant will receive an e-mail when Western receives the referee's letter of recommendation.

-- A resume of your education and experience
+- A CV detailing your education, employment and volunteer experience

 - A brief statement of why you wish to be admitted to the MLIS program and how it fits with your goals and interests (no more than one page in length)